About me

 Workshop an Asynchronous Program Models

-The 6th Workshop on Asynchronous Program Models, successor of the ABS workshop series, will be held 02. - 04.10.24 in Turin, and will be organized by Ferruccio Damiani, Luca Paolini, Gianluca Torta, and me.
+The 6th Workshop on Asynchronous Program Models, successor of the ABS workshop series, was be held 02. - 04.10.24 in Turin, and was organized by Ferruccio Damiani, Luca Paolini, Gianluca Torta, and me.

-Our proposal to hold the 3rd International Workshop on Semantic Industrial Information Modelling (SemIIM) as part of ISWC’24 was accepted, more details to follow!
+I co-organize the 1st Workshop on Software Lifecycle Management for Knowledge Graphs and the 3rd International Workshop on Semantic Industrial Information Modelling as part of ISWC’24

 I am glad to have participated in the Lorentz Workshop on Contract Languages.
 The slides of my presentation are available here.